 If you want our advice, avoid the headache and sell on Swappa to get the most for your used Samsung Galaxy phone.
 Not only do you always get the fair market value for your used tech, but you get paid in cash, so you can spend it as you please.
 And if you’re still looking for a replacement phone after selling your old phone, you can save even more by picking up a newish Samsung Galaxy for hundreds off retail.

-How much is my Samsung Galaxy S worth?
+How much is a Samsung Galaxy S worth?

 You already know that Swappa gets you more money for your used Samsung phone.
 Now, let’s take a closer look to find your exact Galaxy S trade-in value.
 Here are the trade-in and resale values for the most popular Galaxy S phones released since 2017.